axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_bitcoin_confirmTxOut.md

-## axelarcli tx bitcoin verifyTx
+## axelarcli tx bitcoin confirmTxOut

-Verify a Bitcoin transaction
+Confirm a Bitcoin transaction

 ### Synopsis

-Verify that a transaction happened on the Bitcoin network so it can be processed on axelar.
-Get the json string by using the outPointInfo query
+Confirm that a transaction happened on the Bitcoin network so it can be processed on axelar.

 ```
-axelarcli tx bitcoin verifyTx [txInfo json] [flags]
+axelarcli tx bitcoin confirmTxOut [txID:voutIdx] [amount] [address] [flags]
 ```

 ### Options